hedgehog1029/mediacre/README.md

 # mediocre
-A music player for everything.
+A free, open-source home media system.

 What?
 =====
-Mediocre is a music player written in NodeJS capable of playing internet streams, local files, and (possibly) Spotify.
-  It is currently in pre-pre-pre-alpha, and isn't designed for any use!
+Mediocre is a music server written in NodeJS, capable of playing local media, streams, and (possibly) Spotify.
+It is currently in pre-pre-alpha, and isn't designed for any use!